stouffer/EvoGeoModules/manuscript/manuscript.md

 ---
-title: Coevolution acts on interactions but not on communities
+title: Coevolutionar structure is observable in interactions, not in communities
 author: Timothée Poisot \and Daniel B. Stouffer
 date: Oct.
 31, 2014
 ---